 Over the weekend, health authorities in eastern Jiangxi province confirmed a second human case of H10N8, a new strain of bird flu known to affect humans.
 They said the 55-year-old woman was in critical condition.
 The first case was confirmed in December after a 73-year-old woman died from the virus.

-Explore further: New case of H7N9 bird flu confirmed in China
+Explore further: China announces H7N9 bird flu deaths (Update)